Yhudee01/alx-system_engineering-devops/0x01-shell_permissions/README.md

-task 1: print effective name of user
+task 2: print all the groups